Ranakarmakar1/crud-application/README.md

 - 💾 MongoDB for data storage
 - 🔐 Environment variable configuration using `.env`
 - 🧭 RESTful API with MVC structure

+> 🔧 The backend is built using a clean **MVC architecture** (Model-View-Controller), making the codebase modular and easy to maintain.

 ---